vikdevelop/SaveDesktop/README.md

 | <a href="https://hosted.weblate.org/projects/vikdevelop/savedesktop/"><img src="https://hosted.weblate.org/widget/vikdevelop/savedesktop/287x66-grey.png" alt="Stav překladu" /></a> | <a href="https://hosted.weblate.org/projects/vikdevelop/savedesktop-github-wiki/"><img src="https://hosted.weblate.org/widget/vikdevelop/savedesktop-github-wiki/287x66-grey.png" alt="Stav překladu" title="For the language to be added to the Github Wiki, it should have translated at least seven of the 12 strings." /></a> |

 ### Sending issues
 You can send an issue on GitHub, or if you are not registered on GitHub, you can use this [web page](https://vikdevelop.github.io/SaveDesktop/open-issue/).
+You can also use [Github Discussions](https://github.com/vikdevelop/SaveDesktop/discussions).

 ## Installation
 - Flathub (stable version)